Ryanair Logo

 Font and Colors

-The color palette of the carrier is traditional for its type of activity: blue and yellow.
-The company name is in blue, and the figure of the winged person in the shape of a harp is in yellow.
-The first symbolizes the sky, and the second – the sun.
+The carrier’s color palette is traditional for its type of activity: blue and yellow.
+The company name is in blue, and the winged person in the shape of a harp is in yellow.
+The first symbolizes the sky, and the second—the sun.

 FAQ